The Trevor Project: Projects and research

+988 helpline

+In 2022, 988 added a "Press 3 option" for LGBTQ+ youth to receive assistance from specialized counselors.
+Initially a pilot program in a government contract with The Trevor Project, the service grew to include seven centers making up the LGBT Youth Subnetwork.

 In 2024, the dedicated 988 support program for LGBTQ+ youth received $33 million in funding, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 By June 2025, expenditures for the program had surpassed that amount.

-Trump administration’s proposed budget for 2026 maintains the overall 988 allocation at the same as the previous year at $520 million while removing funding for the LGBTQ+ services.